Chillsmeit/FirefoxSmoothScroll/README.md

 # Linux imwheel users:

 I made a profile to be used alongside imwheel for firefox.<br>
-*This is for people that want to use imwheel globally in speed 2 only.*<br>
+*This is for people that want to use imwheel in firefox in speed 2 only.*<br>

 ### What is imwheel: